 With their standardized formatting and regimented lists of leaders and songs, the minutes might give the impression of a greater degree of order than actually reigns at any given singing.
 Longtime singers will attest that conventions don’t always proceed according to plan—and occasionally the minutes reflect those haphazard moments when things go awry.
 Few such moments are so charmingly described as in the opening lines of the entry for the annual singing at Harmony Primitive Baptist Church, in Calhoun, Georgia, for November 19, 1995:

-The traditional window opening was performed by Jimmie Denney.
+The traditional window opening was performed by Jimmie Denney and his explanation of the event was more interesting.
 In a break with tradition, Jeannette DePoy was designated to crawl through the window and unlock the church doors.